Jada, patient with congenital athymia

 Not an actual patient.

 Infection Control: Immune reconstitution sufficient to protect from infection is unlikely to develop prior to 6-12 months after treatment with RETHYMIC.
 Immune reconstitution is needed for the body to produce cells in the immune system to fight infection.
-Your child’s healthcare provider should advise you of infection control measures which should be followed immediately after treatment and until the immune system starts working at a sufficient level.
+Your child’s doctor should advise you of infection control measures which should be followed immediately after treatment and until the immune system starts working at a sufficient level.
 Monitor your child closely for signs of infection, including fever.
-Your child should be maintained on immunoglobulin replacement and prophylactic antimicrobials until certain criteria are met as determined by your healthcare provider.
+Your child should be maintained on immunoglobulin replacement and prophylactic antimicrobials until certain criteria are met as determined by your doctor.

 Graft versus Host Disease (GVHD): RETHYMIC may cause or make pre-existing GVHD worse.
 Your child will be monitored for GVHD and treated if needed.
 Symptoms of GVHD may include fever, rash, enlarged lymph nodes, inflammation of the gastrointestinal system and/or diarrhea.

 Cancer: Due to your child’s weakened immune system, there is increased risk of developing certain cancers.
-Your child’s healthcare provider will monitor your child through testing for Epstein-Barr virus (EBV) and cytomegalovirus (CMV), which are two viruses that can cause cancer.
+Your child’s doctor will monitor your child through testing for Epstein-Barr virus (EBV) and cytomegalovirus (CMV), which are two viruses that can cause cancer.

 Anti-HLA Antibodies: Prior to receiving RETHYMIC your child will be tested for HLA antibodies, which are proteins that may be present in your child’s blood.
 If your child has these antibodies, he/she will need to receive RETHYMIC from a donor that does not express those HLA proteins.